uber/astro/README.md

 Alternatively, you can download precompiled binaries from the [Github releases page](https://github.com/uber/astro/releases).

-Note that from version 0.6.0 tvm, a tool to download and install specific versions of Terraform for your platforms, is packaged together with astro.
+Note that from version 0.6.0 `tvm`, a tool to download and install specific versions of Terraform for your platforms, is packaged together with astro.

 **Configuration**